lussoluca/drupal_service_container_article/Autowiring all the things.md

-# Drupal service container deep dive.
-Part 1: tags, compiler passes, service providers and autoconfiguration
+# Drupal service container deep dive part 1: tags, compiler passes, service providers and autoconfiguration

 The evolution of Drupal core has increasingly embraced modern PHP standards and robust object-oriented programming (OOP) principles, driven largely by its integration of **Symfony components**.
 Central to this modernization is the **Service Container**, which acts as the core registry responsible for service instantiation, dependency resolution, and lifecycle management.